 Trappco Ranch and Resort

-Trappco Ranch And Resort can be found about 24 km from Kaduna town and adjacent the local airport.
+Found about 24 km from Kaduna town and adjacent the local airport.
 Trappco Ranch features 3 sections.
 The 3 sections cover hospitality, agriculture and tourism.
 Visitors can enjoy food and beverages, horse riding, poultry, pilot farming, quad bike riding, polo, golf, volleyball, football, and basketball.
 There are also activities for children.

 Trappco Ranch features a swimming pool, bar and restaurant, picnic gardens, an artificial lake for boat rides, horse stable, children’s playground, a shopping centre, accommodation, craft centre set up by Kaduna state ministry of culture and tourism, named the culture window, and conference hall for seminars.